axoflow/axosyslog-docs/content/docs/configure-destination/_index.md

 weight: 600
 ---

-The following sections show you how to configure cloud-related syslog-ng destinations.
+The following sections show you how to configure cloud-related destinations.